-The beauty of a pond is something everyone can appreciate.
+The beauty of a low maintenance pond is something everyone can appreciate.
 A flash of golden fish swimming in clean, clear water beneath the pads of waterlilies is a sight to behold and enjoy.
 Add the sound of a running waterfall and you have a dream come true in your backyard.

-Keeping pond water clean and clear is the basis for a healthy pond that requires little to no maintenance.
+Keeping pond water clean and clear is the basis for a healthy pond that requires little maintenance.
 Fortunately, it’s relatively easy to create a proper pond environment that benefits your fish and plants.
 Follow our not-so-secret steps to ensure a naturally-balanced, low maintenance pond throughout the year!

-Rocks and Gravel: Ponds can be made various ways.
+Ponds can be made various ways.
 Some are created with concrete, others with a simple pond liner.
-We believe in an ecosystem approach to the pondering lifestyle and use rocks and gravels in our ponds, after installing underlayment and liner.
+We believe in an ecosystem approach to the pondering lifestyle and use rocks and gravel in our ponds, after installing underlayment and liner.
 Gravel provides much-needed surface area for beneficial bacteria to grow.
 Your fish will graze on these bacteria, as well.
 The gravel won’t be a breeding ground for muck and debris if you ensure that your low maintenance pond has the proper pump and filtration.
 The ecosystem works together so it’s important not to eliminate any of the elements.

-Fish: While fish keeping is fun, your finned friends play an important part in the overall ecosystem of your pond.
+While fish keeping is fun, your finned friends play an important part in the overall ecosystem of your pond.
 They eat algae and their waste becomes fertilizer for your pond plants.
 Too many fish, however, can pose a problem.
 A good rule of thumb is to limit your fish load to no more than 10” of fish per 100 gallons of water.
 So if you have a 20 fish at various lengths totaling 300” when combined, then you need a 3,000 gallon pond.

-Plants: Plants play a critical role in the pond’s ecosystem due to their filtering capabilities.
-Plants absorb nutrients from fish waste and help starve algae of its food.
+Plants play a critical role in the pond’s ecosystem due to their filtering capabilities.
+Aquatic plants absorb nutrients from fish waste and help starve algae of its food.
 During hot summer months, make sure to have at least 40% of your pond’s surface covered with plants.
 You can accomplish this with waterlilies and various marginals like mosaic plant, or floating plants like water lettuce and water hyacinth.

 And now you know the secret to a truly low maintenance pond.
-Start with the basics and create a naturally balanced pond with a combination of proper circulation, filtration, fish, plants, and rock and gravel.
+Start with the basics and create a naturally balanced pond with a combination of filtration, proper circulation, fish, plants, and rock and gravel.
 You’ll be amazed at how easy pond-keeping can be!

 For more information, download our e-book, How to Keep Pond Water Clean and Healthy.